jm-begon/progressmonitor/README.md

 ================
 Progress monitor is a library for monitoring progress on time intensive tasks.

 What, another progress bar toolbox ?
 Well, yes... and no!
-Progress monitor aims at giving flexible tools for monitoring progress with the least possible buiseness code invasion.
+Progress monitor aims at giving flexible tools for monitoring progress with the least possible business code invasion.

-It features three main functionnlities:
+It features three main functionalities:

   1. Monitoring progress with iterators/generators
   2. Monitoring functions